-On Wednesday 10th October 2018, the Agriculture Bill receives its Second Reading in Parliament - where MPs will discuss the main principles of the Bill (late 2018 continuing into 2019).
+The Agriculture Bill is currently being considered by Parliament - MPs are discussing the main principles of the Bill (late 2018 continuing into 2019).
 This is the UK's first Agriculture Bill for more than 40 years.
-IT has been prompted by the vote to leave the European Union (EU) which has set farming policy in the UK since the UK entered the EU in 1973.
+It has been prompted by the vote to leave the European Union (EU) which has set farming policy in the UK since the UK entered the EU in 1973.

 We believe that the Agriculture Bill should ensure:

 - Substantial government funds are allocated to the creation of new and expanded habitats for wildlife with appropriate provision of public access;

-- Farmers and land managers are rewarded for delivering these and other societal benefits for which the market cannot pay, such as creating habitats for wildlife, conserving soils for future generations and protecting communities against flooding; and
+- Farmers and land managers are rewarded for delivering these and other benefits to society for which the market cannot pay, such as creating habitats for wildlife, conserving soils for future generations and protecting communities against flooding; and

 - That regulation of farming prevents damage to wildlife and ecosystems that would not only compromise wildlife now but would limit the ability of future generations to grow food and timber and have access to clean water.

 More about what we do